hdorgeval/puppeteer-core-controller/README.md

   - then hover over the selector;
   - then waits for the selector to be enabled (ie: no disabled attribute)
   - then clicks on the selector.

 ---

+### doubleClick([options])

+- options: same object as [page.click(selector[, options])](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#pageclickselector-options)

+  with an additional property: `timeoutInMilliseconds`.
+This option enables the click method to wait for the selector to appear in the DOM before attempting to double-click on it.
+Defaults to 30000 (30 seconds).

+  the `delay` option enables to configure the delay between the two clicks, defaults to 100ms.

+- This method automatically waits for the selector to appear in the DOM:
+  - then hover over the selector;
+  - then waits for the selector to be enabled (ie: no disabled attribute)
+  - then double-clicks on the selector.

+---